Wingspread: Site

 Wingspread (also the Herbert F. Johnson House), built for the family of businessman Herbert Fisk Johnson Jr., is at 33 East Four Mile Road in Wind Point, Wisconsin, United States.
 It occupies a peninsula extending into Lake Michigan north of the city of Racine.
 The grounds cover 30 acre.
 (Note: A 1981 publication from the building's owner, the Johnson Foundation, cites the site as covering 12 acre.
 Other sources have given figures as high as 36 acre.)
 The house is surrounded by green space and a ravine, overlooking a series of ponds.
 Some parts of the estate are lawns that are mowed frequently, while other sections are left as wild marshland to attract migratory birds.
 When the house was built, a stream separated the site from the surrounding farms.
 There are also numerous ponds and a stream draining into Lake Michigan.

-The estate includes several pieces of sculpture by artists such as David Aronson, Robert Cook, Jose de Creeft, Emilio Greco, Milton Hebald, Berto Lardera, Carl Milles, and Abbott Pattison.
+The estate includes several sculptures by artists such as David Aronson, Robert Cook, Jose de Creeft, Emilio Greco, Milton Hebald, Berto Lardera, Carl Milles, and Abbott Pattison.
 Hebald's sculpture Amanti (1964) is a 6 ft depiction of two young lovers.
 Within the garden is Primavera (1966) by Greco, which consists of a 47 in bronze figure of a woman surrounded by three limbs.
 Quartet (1966) by Cook, located on the house's cypress terrace, is a larger bronze sculpture with four abstract figures.
 Other works include Lardera's Amour des Etoiles (1964) and Pattison's Homage to Van Gogh (1971).

 The grounds also include a building called The House, an office building, and structures for storage and maintenance.
 In 2002, a 40-room hotel called the Guest House was built for people attending conferences at Wingspread.
 The Guest House, containing about 40000 ft2 over two stories, was designed to complement the architecture of Wingspread.
 As of 2018, the Guest House is operated by Benchmark Resorts & Hotels.